Event-by-Event Multiplicity Cumulants as Probes of Partonic Energy Loss and Phase Structure in Au+Au Collisions within a Modified HIJING Model: Results and discussions

+By implementing a probabilistic distribution to model a finite-volume first-order phase transition, we show that charged-hadron multiplicity cumulants provide a robust indicator of a binodal transition over several cumulant orders, with the third-to-second cumulant ratio $S\sigma$ exhibiting the most pronounced non-linear response.

+Enlarging the kinematic acceptance systematically amplifies the phase-transition signal in multiplicity cumulants.
+In contrast, net-baryon cumulants display opposite trends with increasing acceptance, characterized by a decreasing $\sigma^2/M$ ratio and an increasing $S\sigma$, reflecting the combined influence of conservation laws and medium effects.

-where $<...>$ denotes the average between all events, $\delta N$ -- $N_{i}-<N>$ for the i-th event.
+where $k=B,Q,N$, $<...>$ denotes the average between all events, $\delta k$ = $k_{i}-<k>$ for the i-th event.

-Figures 2 and 3 show the energy dependence of the ratio of the second cumulant to the first cumulant and the ratio of the third cumulant to the second cumulant of charged hadron multiplicity, respectively.
-The simulations for each energy were made with different medium parameters which are expressed by abbreviations that are used on the graphs: inf.+finite –- full energy loss model according to Eq.~\ref{eq:2}; cold –- cold matter~\cite{Mueller96}; BDMPS –- BDMPS model only; 2 GeV/fm –- unmodified HIJING with a parton energy loss parameter of 2 (default); 1PT –- presence of a first-order phase transition at the binodal point where the probability of the phase transition from cold matter to hot matter equals 50~\%. ; no effects –- no medium formation effects (no quenching).
-The kinematic cuts are the following: $|y|<0.5$; $0.2<p_{T}<2.0$ GeV/c.
+Figure \ref{fig:2} shows the energy dependence of the ratio of the third cumulant to the second cumulant of net-baryon, net-electric and charged hadron multiplicity.
+The simulations for each energy were made with different medium parameters which are expressed by abbreviations that are used on the graphs: inf.+finite – full energy loss model according to Eq.~\ref{eq:2}; cold - cold matter~\cite{Mueller96}; BDMPS - BDMPS model only; 2 GeV/fm - unmodified HIJING with a parton energy loss parameter of 2 (default) ; no effects - no medium formation effects (no quenching).
+The kinematic cuts are the following: $|y|<0.5$; $0.2<p_{T}<2.0$ GeV/c that correspond to the kinematic cuts of the STAR experiment~\cite{STAR25}.
+The data for STAR experiment points was taken from~\cite{STARNC}.

-Figures show that charged hadron multiplicity fluctuations are a sensitive tool for probing high temperature/density medium and binodal point in it: fluctuations increase with temperature growth (i.e. parton energy loss in hot and dense matter).
-This effect becomes more pronounced with increasing collision energy.